portfolio-performance/portfolio-help/docs/en/reference/help/trouble-shooting.md

 ```
-Part of this text can be helpful when seeking assistance in the [forum](https://forum.portfolio-performance.info/) or when reporting an [issue on GitHub](https://github.com/portfolio-performance/portfolio/issues).

-## Save Error Log ...

-This command will allow you to save the latest log to a text-file with extension `.log`.
+It is advisable to include this file when reporting the [issue on GitHub](https://github.com/portfolio-performance/portfolio/issues).
+Please refrain from using a portfolio containing sensitive information for this purpose.

 ## Debug: Reset UI ...
 Choosing this option will simply display the dialog boxes of Figure 1 & 2.
 As you can see, you need to quit and restart the application after that.